Spectral rigidity of two-dimensional Liouville tori: A microlocal trace formula and noncancellation: Proof of Theorem

 \subsection{A Hadamard-Riesz parametrix for small time on $\wt X$}

-Denote by $\wt X$ the universal cover of a compact Riemannian manifold $(X, g)$ with injectivity radius $\inj(\wt X, \wt g)$, $\wt g$ being the periodized Riemannian metric on $\wt X$.
-In the case of Theorem \ref{thm:main2}, $X = \T^2, \wt X = \R^2$, and $\wt g$ is $\Gamma$ periodic for some lattice isomorphic to $\Z^2$.
-In contrast to Section~\ref{sec:dynamics} where we used $\gamma$ to denote a geodesic curve, we will now use $\gamma \in \Gamma$ to denote an element of the fundamental group of $X$, which acts on $X$ via Deck transformations.
-The associated homology class will be denoted $[\gamma]$ and we write $\psi_\gamma$ for the ``$\gamma$-loop function'' in place of the $(m,n)$-loop function in Definition~\ref{def:loop functions}.
+Denote by $\wt X \xrightarrow{\pi} X$ the universal cover of a compact Riemannian manifold $(X, g)$, $\wt g = \pi^* g$ the corresponding lifted Riemannian metric on $\wt X$ and $\inj(\wt X, \wt g)$ its injectivity radius.
+In the case of Theorem \ref{thm:main2}, $X = \T^2, \wt X = \R^2$, and $\wt g$ is periodic with respect to some lattice isomorphic to $\Z^2$.
+In contrast to Section~\ref{sec:dynamics} where we used $\gamma$ to denote a geodesic curve, we will now use $\gamma \in \Gamma$ to denote an element of the fundamental group of $X$, which acts on $\wt X$ via deck transformations.
+The associated homology class will be denoted by $[\gamma] \in H_1(X, \Z)$ and we write $\psi_\gamma$ for the ``$\gamma$-loop function'' in place of the $(m,n)$-loop function in Definition~\ref{def:loop functions}.
 We follow the presentation in \cite{Berard77} to find the Schwartz kernel of the sine propagator $\wt S$ on $\wt X$, which will have the form